socketlabs/wordpress/README.md

 Visit our Support System if you have any questions, the SocketLabs Support Team is happy to help — https://support.socketlabs.com/

 ## Changelog
+* 1.0.11 Fixed: From field from showing "From" in header value.
 * 1.0.10 Fixed: Removed api status check from plugin startup.
 * 1.0.9 Fixed: Addresses now allow comma delimited lists.
 * 1.0.8 Fixed: BCC and CC addresses were not being added.